Skip to content

 dgs.graphql.websocket.connection-init-timeout spring.graphql.websocket.connection-init-timeout DGS property sets the Spring-GraphQL property

-New properties for Spring GraphQL integration are:
+New properties for Spring for GraphQL integration are:

 DGS Property Description